UmaDeviPalaparthy/Python_DataMining_WebScraping/Assignment1.md

 1. First I forked your repository 'INF502-Fall22' to mine.
 2. I went into the students folder in my forked repository and added my file 'PALAPARTHY_NAGA UMA DEVI.md'.
 3. Again on Git webpage, I edited the file to create basic structure, like writting tittle, journal name, pages etc.
-4. I went into my local machine and the did git clone - using command '$ git clone https://github.com/UmaDeviPalaparthy/INF502-Fall22.git'
+4. Then, I went into my local machine and the did git clone - using command '$ git clone https://github.com/UmaDeviPalaparthy/INF502-Fall22.git'
 5. I open my file with my name in notepad++ and added rest of the content to it.
 6. After finishing edditing, I commited it into my local repository. using command '$git commit -a -m "Adding outcomes"'
-7. After commiting it, now I have to piush these changes into remote repository.
+7. After commiting it, now I have to push these changes into remote repository.
 For which I used command '$ git push origin main'.
 8. After checking if my changes are reflected in the webpage of git, I created pull request.

 Hurdles faced - when pushing my changes from local repository to remote repository, my machine asked me to sign into github locally.
-I was confused why it was asking and also I had issues with my web browser (microsoft edge) which didnt allow me to sign in straight away. after I changed the browser to chome only then things started working and was able to push.
-Main task that took time here is recognizing the browser issue.
+I was confused why it was asking and also I had issues with my web browser (microsoft edge) which didnt allow me to sign straight away. after I changed the browser to chome only then things started working and was able to push.
+Main task that, it took time to recognize the browser issue.
 ```

 ### Part 2: Using GitHub